 “Where’s Rudy Chow?” he asked, referring to the director of the Department of Public Works that is managing the projects.

-“Director Chow?” exclaimed Marsha Collins, DPW’s chief of legislative affairs.
+“Director Chow?” exclaimed Marcia Collins, DPW’s chief of legislative affairs.
 “I don’t know.”

 “Wasn’t it understood that he would present this evening?”
 Pinkett said.